iripuga/wolfy-discord-bot/README.md

 # How to play
 To learn all the commands run `w.help` in discord server and wolfy will send you commands list into direct message.

 *IMPORTANT* All players must turn on their status with `w.status` command and then one of them starts the game with `.w` command.
-When Voting is done only the person who started the game can finish it with `w.end`.
+When game is finished only the person who started the game can finish it with `w.end`.

 You can find explanation of werewolfes game rules [here](https://www.youtube.com/watch?v=XsP6LvZQpLk).